View Current

 Section 1 - Purpose and Context

-(1) The University acknowledges that, during their studies or employment, a student or staff member might die.
-In such circumstances, the University has a duty of care to provide a consistent, respectful and timely response to the management of the academic, financial and administrative aspects of the student's enrolment, and to the financial and administrative aspects of a staff member's employment.
+(1) The University recognises that the death of a student or staff member during their studies or employment with the University is a deeply impactful event for family, peers and the broader community.
+In such circumstances, the University has a duty of care to provide a respectful, timely and consistent response to the management of the academic, financial and administrative aspects of the student's enrolment, and to the financial and administrative aspects of a staff member's employment.

-(4) This Policy and the Death Response Plan apply to:
+(3) This policy and the Response Guidelines apply to:

-1. all students who are currently enrolled with the University (including students who are enrolled with Western Sydney University The College (The College) and WSU Online; on approved leave of absence; on suspension or whose enrolment is inactive;
+1. all Western Sydney University students who are currently enrolled, and managed through the student management system and receiving Western Sydney University awards; those on approved leave of absence; on suspension or whose enrolment is inactive

 3. all staff currently employed with the University, including staff appointed under the Honorary Titles and Awards Policy.